 The school bells have rung, and our lives are off and running, but wait, we need a breather.
-There’s nothing like a quick break to keep the momentum of life in check and Fall family trips are just the ticket to sanity amidst the chaos!
+There’s nothing like a quick break to keep the momentum of life in check.
+Fall family trips are just the ticket to sanity amidst the chaos!

 Family travel is always in season, and from pre-k to college, fall family trips are trending, so let’s take a look at 6 Fall family trip ideas your family can use and get packing!

 Think back real hard to your childhood, what trip would you have loved?
 The trip you craved then is the trip you can plan now for your kids.
-There are so many exciting places to travel to, some within your own backyard, some in the USA and of course, there is always the exhilarating and fun international travel!
+There are so many exciting places to travel to, some within your own backyard.

 The number of days you can travel will allow you to plan the proximity you need to stay within and your budget will refine your destination choices, so let’s keep on planning.